MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 > [!NOTE]
 > Refer to documentation for the specific extension type to understand the specific settings in `--configuration-settings` and `--configuration-protected-settings` that are able to be updated.
 For `--configuration-protected-settings`, all settings are expected to be provided, even if only one setting is being updated.
 If any of these settings are omitted, those settings will be considered obsolete and deleted.

-To update an existing extension instance, use `k8s-extension update`, passing in values for the mandatory and optional parameters.
-The mandatory and optional parameters are slightly different than those used to create an extension instance.
+To update an existing extension instance, use `k8s-extension update`.
+Pass in values for the mandatory and optional parameters.
+The mandatory and optional parameters are slightly different from the parameters that you use to create an extension instance.

 This example updates the `auto-upgrade-minor-version` setting for an Azure Machine Learning extension instance to `true`: